 - 2x miles on all purchases: Some travel cards have tiered rewards or put caps on how many miles you can earn.
 With this card, you get twice the miles on ALL purchases, with no limit on how many miles you can rack up and no expiration date as long as your account is open, active and in good standing.

 - Redeem miles for statement credit: Users can easily redeem miles for statement credit toward any recent travel expense, such as flights, hotels, and car rentals.
 Miles can be redeemed for any airline purchase to any destination - with no seat restrictions and no blackout dates.

-- Redemption bonus: When you redeem miles, you'll get 5 percent of the miles back as a redemption bonus to use toward your next redemption.
+- Redemption bonus: When you redeem miles, you get 5% of the miles back as a redemption bonus to use toward your next redemption.
 That's 500 miles back for every 10,000 you redeem.

-If you use this card frequently for most of your purchases, you'll see the miles add up fast, and it won't hurt so much when it's time to redeem them because you'll actually get some back.
+If you use this card for most of your purchases, you'll see the miles add up fast, and it won't be hard to cash in and redeem them because you know you'll be getting some of them back.

-- No foreign transaction fees: Most cards charge a 3% foreign transaction fee that's added on when you use your card outside the U.S. Fortunately, this card doesn't penalize you for making purchases abroad.
+- No foreign transaction fees: A lot of cards charge a 3% foreign transaction fee to purchases made outside the U.S. However, this card doesn't penalize you for making purchases abroad.

 - Smart chip technology: Unlike many smart chip credit cards in the U.S. with "Chip and Signature" technology, this card supports Chip-and-PIN.
-You'll have to set it up in advance.
-But that means you'll have an easier time in places like Europe, where they use unmanned kiosks that often require a PIN in addition to a credit card with a smart chip.
+You'll have to set it up in advance, but it means you'll have an easier time in places like Europe, where they use unmanned kiosks that often require a PIN in addition for credit cards with a smart chip.
 To learn more, read our guide on chip credit cards.

 - $89 annual fee: The biggest downside is the $89 annual fee.
 But for new cardholders, this is waived for the first year.